-Seeking a more practical solution, ABC mined their competency interview data and conducted additional interviews to identify the specific core experiences needed for the UGM role.
+- ABC Manufacturing is a \$10B diversified manufacturer that used experience maps to improve how they select and develop general managers. - A delayering exercise at ABC Manufacturing significantly increased Unit General Managers' (UGM) revenue and managerial responsibilities.
+Most UGMs had been managing businesses of \$10M \$20M.
+They were now responsible for a collection of those businesses with revenues of \$50MM \$200MM.
+In addition, UGMs now had greater responsibility for managing those businesses' marketing and sales activities. - ABC needed an accurate and simple process to assess and develop UGM candidates for this structure.
+They also wanted to communicate to UGM hopefuls at all levels how they could progress towards the role. - Seeking a more practical solution, ABC mined their competency interview data and conducted additional interviews to identify the specific core experiences needed for the UGM role.
 They categorized these experiences under the headings of Strategy, Operations, Finance and Talent, allowing them to build an integrated and easy to understand Experience Map of a successful UGM.
 The Experience Map is now the primary tool used to identify, assess and develop potential UGMs.

+MANAGING STRATEGY

+• Define a GMT strategy for a global "prime" customer

+- Execute a restructuring plan, execute the communication plan then monitor and track progress of the change - Identify "prime" customers in new geographic territory - Develop plan to commercialize new product/service offering - Integrate an acquired company of similar size

+OPERATIONS MANAGEMENT

-MANAGING STRATEGY OPERATIONS MANAGEMENT FINANCIAL MANAGEMENT TALENT MANAGEMENT Define a GMT strategy for a global "prime" customer Execute a restructuring plan, execute the communication plan then monitor and track progress of the change Identify "prime" customers in new geographic territory Develop plan to commercialize new product/service offering Integrate an acquired company of similar size Develop business plan for operations (strategy, roadmap and measurement) Start up in a new country or location - set up production Lead at least one ISO9000 or Six Sigma project at a \$100MM revenue site Deliver market share growth above competitors while maintaining margins Manage in both Developing Growth and Market Growth countries Run a P&amp;L through multiple/ different business cycles Meet a challenging margin improvement goal Divest a business or significant portion of a business Lead a major cost reduction strategy that meets goals within timeframe Build the business case for a significant capital investment Create a compelling vision for area of responsibility Lead a major change within the organization and mobilize the organization to embrace the change Create and execute on robust succession and development plans for talent within area of responsibility Meaningfully increase engagement or maintain engagement at superior levels
+- Develop business plan for operations (strategy, road-map and measurement) - Start up in a new country or location set up production - Lead at least one ISO9000 or Six Sigma project at a \$100MM revenue site - Deliver market share growth above competitors while maintaining margins - Manage in both Developing Growth and Market Growth countries

-More certain: The human brain craves certainty and predictability - such as knowing the potential paths for career advancement.
-Stress levels increase as certainty decreases.
-Making concepts like career progress more explicit can potentially reduce stress and the workplace distractions it causes.
+FINANCIAL MANAGEMENT

+- Run a P&L through multiple/ different business cycles - Meet a challenging margin improvement goal - Divest a business or significant portion of a business - Lead a major cost reduction strategy that meets goals within time-frame - Build the business case for a significant capital investment potentially reduce stress and the workplace distractions it causes.

+TALENT MANAGEMENT

+- Create a compelling vision for area of responsibility - Lead a major change within the organization and mobilize the organization to embrace the change - Create and execute on robust succession and development plans for talent within area of responsibility - Meaningfully increase engagement or maintain engagement at superior levels